Anurag045011/Docker/README.md

 - **Backup & Restore**: Learn how to backup and restore PostgreSQL databases in Docker.
 - **Advanced Configuration**: Explore advanced PostgreSQL configurations, such as replication and clustering.
 - **Docker Compose**: Use Docker Compose to manage multi-container applications and PostgreSQL services.
--

 ---

-Feel free to customize this further based on your needs, or add any additional sections you feel might be helpful!